sonia-negrouche/azure-devops-workitems-migration/README.md

 Covers parent/child relationships, related links, comments, attachments, and process diagnostics, using Azure DevOps REST APIs with no external dependencies.

+## Why this repository?

+This repository provides **small, readable, and dependency-free scripts** that you can understand, adapt, and run safely in constrained enterprise environments.

 ## Configuration (required)

 Use env vars (recommended):